 When choosing a technology stack for building your website, you’ll need to ensure that the chosen technology is ideal for implementing all the required functionality on your site.
 The scope of the project requirements and the type of technologies needed for development will impact the overall cost of the website.

 If you’re building a web application that will have to accommodate a growing number of users in the future, you’ll have to set it up for scalability from the start.
-Doing so will require choosing reliable technologies and implementing a scalable architecture.
+Doing so will require choosing reliable technologies and implementing a scalable architecture that later wont skyrocket your maintenance costs.
 The kind of architecture you choose will affect your maintenance and server costs in the long run.

 If you’re building a website that requires a high level of security, you’ll need to invest in the necessary tools and frameworks to provide secure authentication to your users.
 You’ll also need to ensure that your site complies with privacy rules and regulations such as the GDPR policies.

-How Do Business Objectives Define the Scope of a Website?
+How Do Business Objectives Affect the Cost of Website in 2023?